tbrowder/Number-Rebase/README.md

 The functions in this module are recommended for users who don't want to have to deal with the messy code involved with such transformations and who want an easy interface to get the various results they may need.

 As an example of the detail involved, any transformation from a non-decimal base to another non-decimal base requires an intermediate step to convert the first non-decimal number to decimal and then convert the decimal number to the final desired base.
-In addition, adding prefixes, changing to lower-case where appropriate, and increasing lengths will involve more processing.
+In addition, adding prefixes, changing to lower-case where appropriate, increasing lengths, and handling fractions will involve more processing.

 The following illustrates the process using Raku routines for the example above:

     my $bin = '11001011';
     my $dec = parse-base $bin, 2;
-    my $hex = $dec.base : 16;
+    my $hex = $dec.base: 16;
     say $hex; # OUTPUT 'CB'

 The default for each provided function is to take a string (valid decimals may be entered as numbers) representing a valid number in one base and transform it into the desired base with no leading zeroes or descriptive prefix (such as '0x', '0o', and '0b') to indicate the type of number.
 The default is also to use upper-case characters for the hexadecimal results and all bases greater than 10 and less than 37.
 Bases greater than 36 use a mixture of upper-case and lower-case characters.